 Reckless driving is a criminal offense.
-You don't want a criminal record.
-You need a tough criminal defense lawyer who knows how to defend you against this charge in Stafford, Fredericksburg, Manassas, Spotsylvania County, and Prince William County.
-At Williams Stone Carpenter Buczek, PC, we defend innocent drivers from charges of reckless driving throughout Virginia.
+You don’t want a criminal record.
+You need a tough criminal defense lawyer who knows how to defend you against this charge in Northern Virginia.
+At Williams Stone Carpenter Buczek, PC, we defend innocent drivers from charges of reckless driving throughout the state.

 More on Virginia Reckless Driving Penalties

 The maximum penalty for reckless driving is: